-I’m tad bit frustrated that whenever I search for “prsnlafk”, Google sees that as a typo.
+I’m a tad bit frustrated that whenever I search for “prsnlafk”, Google sees that as a typo.
 Did you mean: prs black [?], says Google.
 Heck no, I replied, as I proceeded to punch a hole through my Full HD monitor.
 Of course, I did not do that, just kidding.
-Instead, I dived into the ocean of knowledge, that is the internet and learned that this is a common issue.
+Instead, I dived into the ocean of knowledge, that is the internet, and learned that this is a common issue.
 It has happened to businesses that brand themselves with made-up words and even people with celebrity-sounding names like Alex Baldwin.
 Try Googling Alex Baldwin and it’s still getting the Google “did you mean” treatment.

 Actually, I’m not pulling my hair out over this, but I’m taking the opportunity to create an article using prs black as a target keyword.
 Kinda curious if it would have any effect on my search results at all.
 Consider this documenting how long it takes for Google to recognize a peculiar domain as an actual clean domain and not a typo.
 I could have just used a combination of dictionary words, but where’s the fun in that.
 I’m guessing this flaw in Google search results stems from the need to take action against cybersquatting.
 Unfortunately, it affects even harmless domains, especially newer domains like mine.